 What children's social workers do and how they can help

-The Social Worker's prime focus will be ensuring your child or children has the care and support they need.
-The Social Worker will try to support parents to ensure children's needs are met but if parents have care or support needs their own right a referral to adult services or other community based services maybe appropriate.
+The social worker's prime focus will be making sure your child or children have the care and support that they need.
+The social worker will try to support parents to make sure children's needs are met.
+If parents have care or support needs their own right to a referral to adult services or other community based services might be appropriate.
 Agencies such as Citizens Advice can provide information for support with debts, health services, health concerns, substance misuse.

-The assessment will usually take place in your family home and the social worker will need to speak to you, your children, your wider family if needed and any other professionals working with you to share information about the sort of help and support you might need.
-For example your family GP.
+The assessment will usually take place in your family home and the social worker will need to speak to -

 If there are several worries and you need more help, the social worker will put together a plan of support with you and your family.
 They will arrange to meet with you, the family and friends you have said could help and other professionals, such as the school and/or health visitor.
 In this meeting you can agree what the support or safety plan will look like.